lightningbolt0827/NASSCOM-VSD_VLSI_SoC_PhysicalDesign/README.md

-# DAY 1
+# DAY 1 Introduction to SoC Design Flow and Running Synthesis
 ## INTRO to SOC

 ## OPENLANE

-DESIGN PREPARATION:
+**DESIGN PREPARATION**

 - Open the OPENLANE Docker by using the command ``` docker ``` from the directory of 'openlane' inside 'openlane_working_dir' directory.